 We’re going to see a sense of community like you’ve never seen here before, and that is reassuring.
 It’s a shame that it’s taken this to make that happen, but it’s also very nice that it is possible for that to happen in these circumstances.
 People will pull together and people will try to help.

 I think we’ll see far more understanding for the positions people are in, certainly in the short term.
 We’ll look at what people take on in a different light.
 Most business owners will know this – you look at your team and ask if they’re ok, if they’re alright, is there anything I can do for them?
 Within that you also have to recognise if you as a business owner are ok, whether you’re doing good job and coping with the responsibility.
 I think the fraternity of SME owners in the UK will become closer and stronger, and support each other even more than they have done in the past – because at the end of the day, you’re in business to help people.
-At Nutbourne, we offer IT solutions, yes, but more than that, we look to offer help.
+At Nutbourne, we offer IT solutions in London, yes, but more than that, we look to offer help.